 Its responsibilities include: monitoring the integrity of the company’s financial statements and formal announcements; reviewing financial reporting issues and significant accounting policies and disclosures in financial reports; reviewing the effectiveness of the company’s internal audit function and risk management systems; making recommendations to the Board on the appointment or re-appointment of the Group’s external auditors; overseeing the New Board’s relationship with the external auditors (including an external reserves auditor) and, where appropriate, the selection of new external auditors; and ensuring that an effective whistle-blowing procedure is in place.

 The Remuneration Committee consists of not less than three members and the quorum for meetings is two members.
-All the members of the committee are independent non-executive directors.
+The majority of the committee is Independent Non-Executive Directors.
 The chairman is an Independent Non-Executive Director and is not the chairman of the company.
 The committee meets at such times as may be necessary and at least three times a year.

 The Remuneration Committee is responsible for determining, and agreeing with the Board, the remuneration policy for the Chief Executive Officer, Chairman, Chief Financial Officer, Chief Operating Officer/Secretary and Executive Directors, (together, the “Relevant Individuals”) approving the design of, and determining targets for, an incentive plan for the executive directors and senior managers; reviewing the design of share incentive plans for approval by the Board and Phoenix Global Resources Shareholders, approving the remuneration policy applicable to the Relevant Individual (no Relevant Individual being involved in any decisions as to their own remuneration); and within the terms of the agreed policy, determining the remainder of the remuneration packages (including pension) for each executive director and senior executive; reviewing and having regard to pay and employment conditions across the company, especially when determining annual salary increases.

 The Nomination Committee consists of not less than three members and the quorum for meetings is two members.
-A majority of the members are non-executive directors.
+The majority of the committee is Independent Non-Executive Directors.
 The chairman of the committee is the Chairman of the company or an independent non-executive Director.
 The chairman of the committee does not however chair the committee when it is dealing with the appointment of a successor to the chairmanship.
 The committee will meet at such times, as may be necessary and at least twice a year.

 The Nomination Committee’s responsibilities include reviewing the structure, size and composition of the Board and making recommendations to the Board with regard to any changes required; succession planning for directors and other senior executives; identifying and nominating, for the Board approval, candidates to fill Board vacancies as and when they arise; reviewing annually the time commitment required of Non-Executive Directors and making recommendations to the Board with regard to membership of the Audit and Risk Committee and Remuneration Committee in consultation with the chairman of each of these committees.